clydeatuic/angularjsbasics/README.md

 </body>
 </html>
 ```
->4.
-Try adding a new expression to the ```index.html``` that will do some math:
+:+1: Try adding a new expression to the ```index.html``` that will do some math:
 ```
 <p>1 + 2 = {{ 1 + 2 }}</p>
 ```
->5.
-In order to illustrate how Angular enhances standard HTML, you will create a purely static HTML page and then examine how we can turn this HTML code into a template that Angular will use to dynamically display the same result with any set of data.
+:+1: In order to illustrate how Angular enhances standard HTML, you will create a purely static HTML page and then examine how we can turn this HTML code into a template that Angular will use to dynamically display the same result with any set of data.

-	* In this step you will add some basic information about two cell phones to an HTML page.
+>In this step you will add some basic information about two cell phones to an HTML page.

-	* The page now contains a list with information about two phones.
+>The page now contains a list with information about two phones.

 ```app/index.html:```
 ``` html